If you deal with background removal and masking in Photoshop, then this definitely happened to you,

 Doing this is very simple, just like we did before, you need to contract the selection by the amount you need, then invert the selection (so you have the background and the fringing selected), and now instead of filling the background with black, you’re going to take the brush tool, make sure the Layer Mask is selected and also the foreground color is black

-control + H again to hide the selection so you can see the edges a little bit better, and then you’re going to simply use the brush tool and paint on any areas that you want to remove the fringing from.
+now, click on ctrl + H again to hide the selection so you can see the edges a little bit better, and then you’re going to simply use the brush tool and paint on any areas that you want to remove the fringing from.

 And as you can see, we can easily use the brush tool to remove that fringing from only certain areas.